LauraHBui/Modelling-Crime-Data-2021/docs/07-relationships-categorical-variable.md

 <br>

 As responses from both Waves 1 and 2 are required, cases with missing responses from either will be dropped automatically when our analysis is conducted.
-This t-test also requires the DV to be stored as two separate variables.
 Assumptions one to three are met, but how about equality of variance?
 <br>